Taliesin268/rimes-compendium/content/Allies, NPCs, & Special Creatures/The Party/Ezekial Corvis.md

 ## 📜 Description

-> Hi, I’m Ezekiel Corvis, and I’m going to take over the world.
+> Hi, I am Ezekial Corvis, and I’m going to take over the world.

-Ezekiel Corvis - or simply Zeke - introduced himself with theatrical flair and a declaration of grand ambition.
+Ezekial Corvis - or simply Zeke - introduced himself with theatrical flair and a declaration of grand ambition.
 His appearance is that of a wizened, eccentric man, with the mannerisms and self-assurance of someone who has either lived many lives or forgotten most of them.

 Zeke’s spellcasting appeared limited during his first observed battle, suggesting he may have exhausted many of his more powerful resources beforehand.
 Nonetheless, he exhibited an array of unusual magical items and abilities, including summoning a spectral avatar of death and casting **banishment** upon himself to escape falling spiderlings.